How to Avoid Bad Puppy Behavior

-If you’re getting a new puppy or have already brought the adorable little guy or gal home then chances are you’re wondering what you’ve gotten yourself into.
-You may be wondering what to expect and what puppy behavior problems might arise.
+If you’re getting a new puppy – or have already brought the adorable little guy or gal home – then chances are you’re wondering what you’ve gotten yourself into.
+You may be wondering what to expect and what dog behavior problems might arise.

 Potential Puppy Behavior Problems

 Destructive chewing – Young puppies and dogs need to chew and they will chew.
 They’ll chew on your furniture.
 They’ll chew on your shoes.
 They’ll chew through a leash.
 They’ll chew on your pillows, your cupboards, your dishes and on and on.